rejetto/hfs/dev-plugins.md

     Plugins with custom repos are not included in search results, but the update feature will still work.

-WARNING: All the properties above are a bit special and must go in `exports` only (thus, not returned in `init`) and the syntax used must be strictly JSON (thus, no single quotes, only double quotes for strings and objects).
+WARNING: All the properties above are a bit special and must go in `exports` only (thus, not returned in `init`) and the syntax used must be strictly JSON (thus, no single quotes, only double quotes for strings and objects), and must fit one line.

 - `init` described in the previous section.
 - `frontend_css: string | string[]` path to one or more css files that you want the frontend to load.
 These are to be placed in the `public` folder (refer below).